 the imaginary component is ignored.

-function returns the sine of its argument. sin
+The sin function returns the sine of its argument. sin expects its

 expects its argument to be in radians.

-function returns the tangent of its argument. tan
+The tan function returns the tangent of its argument. tan expects

 expects its argument to be in radians.